Weifeng-Yang/Rockafellar-sum-problem/README.md

 This package contains Lean proofs for the counterexample on $c_0$ and the general pullback lemma in the paper [1].

+## Lean proofs

+The Lean directory contains the formalization of the counterexample on $c_0$ and a general theorem for transferring maximal monotonicity through a bounded linear surjection.

+See Lean/README.md for the formalization scope, main files, dependencies and build instructions.

 ## Reference